dennis-hammerschmidt/Coro2vid-19/README.md

 The name Coro2vid-19 summarizes this goal: Using information from research on **coro**naviruses **2** helps us understand and fight the current Co**vid-19** virus.

-This project was developed through and for the [codevscovid-19 hackathon organized](https://www.codevscovid19.org) by [HackZurich](https://digitalfestival.ch/en/HACK/).
+This project was originally developed through and for the [codevscovid-19 hackathon organized](https://www.codevscovid19.org) by [HackZurich](https://digitalfestival.ch/en/HACK/).
 You can see all submissions for the hackathon on [Devpost](https://codevscovid19.devpost.com).

 ## How is the search engine working?